-It is our opinion that these areas may be suitable for some commercial development (which has few occupants) below the 1% flood level but above the 5% flood level if there are other overriding planning considerations such as street activation.
-This could only be permissible if the building were designed to exclude floodwaters from high value assets within the commercial spaces below the 1% level and the commercial areas have free access to a location above the PMF within the where occupants building can shelter.
+It is our opinion that these areas may be suitable for some commercial development (which has few occupants) below the 1% AEP flood level but above the 5% AEP flood level if there other overridina are planning considerations such as street activation.
+This could only be permissible if the building were designed to exclude floodwaters from high value assets within the commercial spaces below the 1% level and the commercial areas have free access to a location above the PMF within the building where occupants can shelter.
 Alternatively they could have internal flood free pedestrian access to development in categories 1 or 2.